janbodnar/Python-Skolenie/lexis.md

 # Lexical structure

 Computer languages, like human languages, have a lexical structure.
 A source code of a Python program
 consists of tokens.
 Tokens are atomic code elements.
-In Python language, we have comments, variables,
+In Python, we have comments, variables,
 literals, operators, delimiters, and keywords.